 The 10 Best Ovulation Tests

 This wiki has been updated 40 times since it was first published in May of 2016.
 When you’re trying to get pregnant, it can be difficult to figure out when your most fertile window is each month.
 These handy tests can simplify things by helping you determine the best days to conceive.
 Many models are designed to detect hormonal surges that occur right before ovulation, while others can provide readings by checking for telltale changes in your body’s temperature.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes